Tracey Moffatt: 2000s

 In 2000, Moffatt's work was amongst those by eight individual or collaborative groups of Indigenous Australian artists included in a major exhibition of Australian Indigenous art held in the prestigious Nicholas Hall at the Hermitage Museum in Russia.
 The exhibition received a positive reception from Russian critics, one of whom wrote:

 Moffatt's work since 2000 has retreated from specific locales and subject matter and become more explicitly concerned with fame and celebrity.
 Her series Fourth (2001) used images of sportspeople from the 2000 Summer Olympic Games coming fourth in their various competitions.
 Seeking to underline their outsider status, the images are treated so only the ignoble fourth place holder is highlighted.

 2003 saw Moffatt named by Australian Art Collector magazine as one of the country's 50 most collectible artists.

 Adventure Series (2004) is Moffatt's most unabashed fantasy series using painted backdrops, costumes and models (including the artist herself) to enact a soap opera like drama of doctors, nurses and pilots in a tropical setting.
 Under The Sign of Scorpio (2005) is a series 40 images in which the artist takes on the persona of famous women born – like the artist – under the zodiac sign of Scorpio.
 The series reiterates the artist's ongoing interests in celebrity, alternate personas and constructed realities.
 Moffatt's 2007 series Portraits explores the idea of 'celebrity' among people in her immediate social circle – family members, fellow artists, her dealer – through 'glamorised' renderings of their faces using computer technology, repetitive framing and bright colours.

-In 2008 Moffatt held her "first substantial exhibition to date" at Dia Art Foundation in the United States, featuring the photo series Up in the Sky (1997).